Wondering how to become a dietitian and how to make a career change to dietitian? It’s not as difficult or as scary as you think!

 Now that I’ve shared my top advice for becoming a second-career registered dietitian, I’d like to share Q&As with two my fellow second-career colleagues on how they got started with their dietitian careers.

 First up is my pal Ginger Hultin, MS, RDN, CSO.
-Ginger is a spokesperson for the Academy of Nutrition and Dietetics (AND) and owner of the blog Champagne Nutrition.
+Ginger is a spokesperson for the Academy of Nutrition and Dietetics (AND) and owner of the blog Champagne Nutrition and author of Anti-Inflammatory Diet Meal Prep.

 She lives in Seattle and is going to answer all of your “how do you become a nutritionist?” questions!